slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 The reference enviroment topology and configuration can be fine tuned for a specific role.
 For example Staging and Production environments optimized for a continuos training worfklow may not utilize AI Platform Notebooks or AI Platform Prediction services.

-## Provisioning an Environment
+## Environment provisioning

-Provisioning of an environment has been organized as a three step process:
+The provisioning of an enviroment is a two step process
-1. Enabling the required Cloud Services
-1. Provisioning infrastructure for Kubeflow Pipelines
+1. Provisioning the infrastructure for Kubeflow Pipelines
-1. Deploying Kubeflow Pipelines
+1. Deploying Kubeflow Pipelines services

-To execute the above steps you need a workstation with the following components installed:
-- Google Cloud SDK
-- Kustomize
-- kubectl

-All the required components are pre-configured in the *tfx-dev* image.
-The following instructions assume that you utilize the *tfx-dev* image.
-If you prefer to use another client - for example Cloud Shell - make sure that you have installed the latest versions of **Google Cloud SDK**, **Kustomize**, and **kubectl**.

-If you use the *tfx-dev* image for the first time, make sure to initialize the access to your project with `gcloud init` and `gcloud auth application-default login` commands before proceeding with the below instructions.

-## Enabling Cloud Services
-The following GCP Cloud APIs need to be enabled in the project hosting an environment:
+The following GCP Cloud APIs  must be enabled in the project hosting the environment:
 1. Compute Engine
 2. Cloud Storage
 3. Container Registry